 Standard Operating Procedures

 Standard Operating Procedures (SOPs) are written policies and practices designed to ensure operational consistency and reduce errors.
-They encompass normal, abnormal, non-normal, and emergency operations to produce predictable and safe outcomes in all phases of flight.
+They encompass normal, abnormal, non-normal, and emergency operations to achieve predictable, safe outcomes across all phases of flight.

 SOPs = Doing it the right way, all the time, every time.